Key takeaways

 2. Sociedad Limitada (SL)

 Best for those with partners or long-term growth plans.
-Requires €3,000 share capital, a corporate bank account, and a Commercial Registry filing.
+Under Startup Law 28/2022, the minimum share capital is just €1 (down from the previous €3,000).
+A corporate bank account and Commercial Registry filing are still required.

 See our guide on creating an SL in Spain.